-International Journal of Business and Management Studies, The Social Sciences Research Society Publishing, IJBM, vol.3, pp.227-236, 2011 (Refereed Journals of Other Institutions)
+International Journal of Business and Management Studies, The Social Sciences Research Society Publishing, IJBM, vol.3, pp.227-236, 2011 (Peer-Reviewed Journal)

 Turkey was one of the worst hit countries from the global crisis that started in September 2008.
 She had relied heavily on external financing by charging a high interest take.
 Her external debt and current account deficit had risen and the lira had become overvalued.
 Following the global crisis, the fall in the flow of financial funds, direct private investments (DPIs) as well as exports caused a great fall in her GNP.
 But though refusing to make a stand-by agreement with the IMF, she managed to relief relatively fast; gradually lowering the interest rate.

 As detailed statistics attest, before the years ‘90s and the onset of globalization her international economic relations had already started to diversify; with the share of Middle Eastern Islamic countries and Russia rising.
 After the 2008 global crisis economic problems in many EU member countries put further brakes on the EU.
 Hence, Turkey was obliged to further diversify her exports, imports, inflow of financial flows, DPIs as well as her outflows; the latter including her construction undertakings.

 Therefore, much of the recent tilt in Turkey’s international economic relations can be considered an outcome of the globalization process, plus the recent global crisis, necessitated by economic factors.